All Episodes

 steve bannon

-Todd, I want people to go and read this thing because in an era, in a time where we're saying, hey, we got to get out of this region of the world and downplay CENCOM, you're actually arguing there's a reason for us to actually double or triple down, which is the Christian community.
+Todd, I want people to go to read this thing because in a time where we're saying, hey, we got to get out of this region of the world and downplay CENCOM, you're actually arguing there's a reason for us to actually double or triple down, which is the Christian community.

-So I want to, first of all, there's some people support that.
+So I want to, first off, there's some people that support that.

-There's a lot of people whose heads are blowing up and going, what are we talking about, right?
+There's a lot of people who heads are blown up and going, what are we talking about, right?

 This is counter to what has to be reality, that we've just made a mess of the area.